RyanMcG/incise/README.md

 Alternatively we could define a more complicated parser.
 Imagine we have a function that takes a string of markdown and returns a string of HTML.
-We could use `html-parser` to create a valid incise parser for markdown files almost as easily as we did for HTML files.
+We could use `html-parser` to create a valid parser for markdown files almost as easily as we did for HTML files.

 ```clojure
 (ns incise.parsers.impl.markdown